 The following table lists the institutions which have affiliation agreements with the MLT program.
-Some affiliates may not participate at a given time due to circumstances occurring at the site such as a short staffed, new instrument installment, new computer system etc. Some sites take more than one student at a time, either on the day shift or day and evening shifts.
+Some affiliates may not participate at a given time due to circumstances occurring at the site such as a short staffed, new instrument installment, new computer system etc.

+Some sites take more than one student at a time, either on the day shift, evening shifts or both.

 Not every institution has sufficient volume or types of testing to offer rotations in all departments.
 For that reason, this list is provided as an informational item only.
 The program will determine the best rotation site for each student based on the availability of rotations at the time the clinical schedule is created.

-Virginia Mason Franciscan Health Location
+Virginia Mason Franciscan Health - Total Students 4 Location

-1. St. Joseph Medical Center Tacoma, WA
+1. St Anne Hospital Burien, WA

-2. St. Clare Hospital Lakewood, WA
+2. St. Anthony Hospital Gig Harbor, WA

-3. St. Elizabeth Hospital Enumclaw, WA
+3. St. Clare Hospital Lakewood, WA

-4. St. Michael Medical Center Bremerton, WA
+4. St. Elizabeth Hospital Enumclaw, WA

-5. St. Anthony Hospital Gig Harbor, WA
+5. St. Francis Hospital Federal Way, WA

-6. St. Francis Hospital Federal Way, WA
+6. St. Joseph Medical Center Tacoma, WA

-7. St Anne Hospital Burien, WA
+7. St. Michael Medical Center Bremerton, WA

-MultiCare Health System Location
+MultiCare Health System - Total Students 8 Location

-1. Allenmore Hospital Tacoma, WA
+1. Auburn Medical Center Auburn, WA

-2. Auburn Medical Center Auburn, WA
+2. Capital Medical Center Olympia, WA

 3. Covington Medical Center Covington, WA

-4. Tacoma General Tacoma, WA
+4. Gig Harbor Medical park Tacoma, WA

 5. Good Samaritan Hospital Puyallup, WA

+6. Tacoma General Tacoma, WA

-6. Capital Medical Center Olympia, WA
+Madigan Army Medical Center - 3 students Puyallup, WA

+Mason General Hospital - 1 student Shelton, WA